openedx/open-edx-proposals/oeps/oep-0041-arch-async-server-event-messaging.rst

 Abstract
 --------

-This OEP describes the conventions Open edX should use for asynchronous event messaging across services.
+This OEP describes the general format and conventions Open edX should use in asynchornous event messaging across services.
 These events would be emitted when a service has taken some action to data that it owns, and that other services would be interested in.
 This could be a course publish, a user enrollment, updates to catalog metadata, etc.

 This OEP does not cover:

-* Remote Prodecure Calls, i.e. using messaging to send commands to other services.
+* Remote Procedure Calls, i.e. using messaging to send commands to other services.
 Events in this document are the services broadcasting, "Here is what I just did!" to interested parties, not "Please do this thing for me!"
 * Real-time streaming of student learning events to external platforms, as